Communication for Social Change in Brisbane, Australia

 I was the singer and joint songwriter for progressive rock band "never" for five years in Brisbane, Australia, and then singer and joint songwriter in an industrial duo "Opaque", in each case the sole lyricist.
 After moving to London, UK, I continued writing and performing original music.
 Now back in Brisbane, I am writing new material, collaborating with musicians worldwide, and looking forward to being back on stage.

 In 2012, I had my first short story published, and I am excited that this story will be reworked and published in an upcoming anthology in 2021!
 I am also working on new short stories and a novel in the urban fantasy and horror genres.
-I was a judge for the Australian Aurealis Awards in 2009, 2010 and 2014.
+I was a judge for the Australian Aurealis Awards in 2009, 2010 and 2014, and am judging the Anthology and Collections categories for 2021.

 As a creative professional, I understand the power of music, writing and popular culture to spur change.
 I aim to inform my practice in the field of social change with the skills and experience I have as a conflict resolution professional and creative.